kerray/twine_template/INSTALL.md

 ### 3. Initial Configuration

-Update these files with your game's information:
+Update these files with your game's information (or question the user about their game, if there is nothing saved yet in the /world or in README.md:

 1. `src/StoryTitle.tw` - Set your game's title
 2. `src/StoryData.tw` - Update author name and other metadata
+2. `src/StoryStylesheet.tw` - Game colors, fonts etc.
-3. `world/World.md` - Define your game's world and basic concepts
+3. `world/World.md` and other .md files - Define your game design, paint the game's world and basic concepts, or collaborate with the user on filling up their world to their liking

 ## Basic Usage

-1. Write your game content in `.tw` files in the `src` directory
+1. Write your game content in `.tw` files in the `src` directory, manually or together with AIs through Roo Code
 2. Use VSCode tasks or Just commands to build your game:
    ```bash
    # Build the game